Perspective | The pandemic is completely changing the way we treat unemployment

 The $600 weekly add-on meant that, for a time, many workers — more than two-thirds, by one estimate — earned more from unemployment benefits than they had on the job, probably a first (in any program) in U.S. history.
 That development taught us a great deal about benefits and incentive effects.

 In the United States, we have a deeply ingrained belief that cash benefits disincentivize work, but this understanding tends to be one-dimensional: that any benefit, of any amount, reduces the incentive to work.
-Last summer, we got proof that there are multiple dimensions to the benefit-work trade-off — and that, in general, people want to get back to work.
+Last summer, we got proof that there are multiple dimensions to the benefit-work trade-off — and that, in general, people want to be employed.

 One important question was: Would a worker take her old job back if she was getting truly substantial unemployment benefits?
 To answer this, researchers at Yale examined data from Homebase, a software used by small businesses to manage their staff schedules.
 It includes hundreds of thousands of workers.
 The researchers could see companies lay off and rehire employees, and found that when businesses reopened, workers went back to their old jobs at the same rate, regardless of whether their benefits were less than or more than their previous earnings.